Low-Overhead Code Concatenation Approaches for Universal Quantum Computation: HCC: Hybrid code concatenation

 \section{HCC: Hybrid code concatenation}

-In this section, a hybrid approach is proposed which combines the code concatenation approach with code switching, PFT or MSD, to provide a low-overhead universal fault-tolerant scheme.
-The proposed method encodes the information using $C_1$ in the first level of concatenation and then the qubits of $C_1$ are in turn encoded into the code of $C_2$, either uniformly or non-uniformly.
+In this section, a hybrid approach is proposed which combines the code concatenation approach \cite{jochym2014using15}\cite{nikahd2016non16} with code switching \cite{anderson2014fault10}\cite{stephens2008asymmetric13}, PFT \cite{yoder2016universal21} or MSD \cite{bravyi2005universal12}, to provide a low-overhead universal fault-tolerant scheme.
+The proposed method encodes the information using $C_1$ in the first level of concatenation and then the qubits of $C_1$ are in turn encoded into $C_2$ code, either uniformly or nonuniformly.
 As there is no quantum code with a universal set of transversal gates, there is at least one non-transversal gate $U$ on $C_1$.
-Suppose that the non-transversal implementation of $U$ on $C_1$ is constructed using some gates $G=\{g_1, g_2, ..., g_m\}$.
+Let the non-transversal implementation of $U$ on $C_1$ be constructed using a set of gates $G=\{g_1, g_2, ..., g_m\}$.
 In the proposed approach, there may exist some gates $g_{nt} \in G$ with non-transversal implementation on $C_2$.
-This is in contrast to the code concatenation approaches where all of the $G$ gates must be transversal on $C_2$.
-Indeed, the proposed method uses a more efficient code than code concatenation approaches in the second level of concatenation but with the overhead of using more costly approaches such as code switching, MSD or PFT to complete the fault-tolerant gate set on $C_2$.
+This is in contrast to both uniform and nonunifrom code concatenation approaches where all of the $G$ gates must be transversal on $C_2$.
+Indeed, the proposed method uses a more efficient code than code concatenation approaches in the second level of concatenation but with the overhead of using more costly approaches such as code switching, MSD or PFT for applying the non-transversal gates $g_{nt}$ on $C_2$, fault-tolerantly.
 The idea behind this method is that the number of non-transversal gates $g_{nt}$ on $C_2$ may be relatively small.

 Based on the implementation of the non-transversal gate $U$, the qubits of $C_1$ can be partitioned into two separate sets, namely \textit{active} and \textit{non-active} qubits.
-Active qubits are the coupled qubits and the remaining qubits belong to non-active qubits set.
+Active qubits are the coupled qubits and the remaining qubits belong to the set of non-active qubits.
 In the proposed approach, the active qubits should be encoded using $C_2$ in the second level of concatenation whereas the non-active qubits can be left unencoded, encoded using $C_1$ or encoded using $C_2$.
-We refer to these three cases in dealing with the non-active qubits as Case 1, Case 2 and Case 3, respectively.
+We refer to these three cases in dealing with the non-active qubits as Case I, Case II and Case III, respectively.
 The ways in which the gates are applied in the proposed approach are as follows.

 The shared transversal gates on both $C_1$ and $C_2$ are globally transversal on the concatenated code and are therefore, fault-tolerant.
 For the transversal gates on $C_1$ with non-transversal implementation on $C_2$, although a single physical error may corrupt a $C_2$ logical qubit, it can be corrected using error correction procedure on $C_1$, similar to the code concatenation approaches.